Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### Other notes

 His air special can hit a few meters through walls, but it's usually too little to be useful.

+## Zhang He

+• Wonder / Impulse + Focus

+### Great angled glitch

+He is able to bypass even thick walls while angled using his EX.
+Additionally, his musou and C5 also work for medium-thick walls and sprint attack and C6 work for thin walls.

+### Great high jump

+Zhang He's regular jump is naturally quite high.
+Furthermore, his three-hit regular air attack combo gives him extra height, and he can also interrupt the combo with his air special to do it twice during a single jump.
+Also, his EX is a launcher which gives him more height than a regular jump.

+His highest known solo jump is EX -> regular air attack string -> 3rd hit interrupted with special -> another air attack string -> 3rd hit interrupted with charge attack.
+This is enough to easily cross tier 2 and even more in Luoyang.

+### Good infinite jump

+He can use his air attacks and air special to hover and move forward during an infinite jump combo.
+His regular air attack combo can give him some guaranteed height each jump cycle.
+However, he tends to fall down quite fast after his air special since his speed will be buffed, which is something to be wary of.

+### Great speed movement

+Zhang He can buff his own speed using his air special.
+He and Xiahou Ba share an especially powerful speed buff which seems to double their animation speed for around 10 seconds.

+There's more about using this speed movement technique [here](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/WO3U-speedrun-guide.md#Speed-buffing).

+### Top wallzip

+Zhang He is the ultimate wallzipping character in this game.
+The main reason for this is his powerful speed buff which makes wallzipping easier to perform.
+It's still not nearly 100% consistent, but he and Xiahou Ba are as good as it gets as far as this finicky technique is concerned.
+Overall, I prefer Zhang He over Xiahou Ba since his air special is slightly faster to setup and his higher jump makes navigation with him feel more agile before and afterwards too.

+### Average sloped floor clip

+Zhang He can generate such a high temporary velocity with a speed buffed C4 that he can clip through some sloped floor, like the staircase in Nanzhong.
+However, this technique has its limitations, and it doesn't seem to work at shorter stairs (like in Anegawa).

+### Average combat setup

+Being able to speed buff gives him some advantage in less straightforward combat encounters.

+### Skill breakpoints

+Each use of his air special costs 45 musou.
+At lv.
+1, he gets 4 uses before running out of musou.
+At lv.
+13, he gets 5 uses.

+### Other notes

+Zhang He has no known way to attack through walls.

+He falls down very fast while his speed is buffed.
+Knowing this might be useful in the rare case where you need to fall down quickly.

+If you use Zhang He's speed buff and then get on a mount, the whole mount gets the shadow image effect of the speed buff but doesn't actually become faster.

+The speed buff ends early if Zhang He uses his musou, but the graphical effect still remains active for a time.
+Starting TTA also ends the speed buff early.

 ## Zhang Liao